MiguelMDSDP/learning-html/README.md

-# Learning HTML
+# Learning Web Development

-Repository to store the codes used in html language learning.
+This repository contains all the codes used in web development learning on the Internet Systems class of FURG.

 ## Contents

-- **HTML**: Contains the html example codes.
+- **Challenges**: Directory to store the solved challenges.
-- **CSS**: Contains the css example codes.
+- **Learning**: Directory to store the codes used in learning.